 Reproduction: Black lemurs are ready to mate at 2 years old.
 Typically, a single baby is born after a 4-month gestation; twins are also common.
 Babies ride hanging from their mother’s stomach for about a month, shifting only to nurse, and then move to riding on her back.

-Behavior: Black lemurs are arboreal and highly social.
+Behavior: Black lemurs are "cathemeral," meaning that they are active during several periods of the day and night.
+They are most active when the Parkia tree produces nectar, which can only be collected at night.
+They are arboreal and highly social.
 Troops contain up to 15 related individuals and are dominated by females.
-Grooming is an important social bonding activity within troops; they use their specially-shaped lower incisors as “tooth-combs” to remove parasites and excess fur from family members.
+Grooming is an important social bonding activity within troops; they use their specially-shaped lower incisors and canines as “comb teeth” to remove parasites and excess fur from family members.
 They communicate using scent marking, vocalizations, body postures, and touch.

 IUCN Status: Vulnerable

 Black lemurs are threatened by habitat loss due to logging and slash-and-burn forest clearing for agricultural purposes.
 They are also hunted for their fur or meat, captured for the pet trade, and occasionally killed as pests.

 - Male and female black lemurs look so different that they were once thought to be different species.
 Males are all black, while females are dark brown or rust-colored with an off-white stomach.

 - Black lemurs are the sole seed dispersers for many tree species, spreading seeds through their droppings.